jimhigson/oboe.js/writing/main/3_Background.md

-As the web's remit spread to include more applications which would previously have been native apps, to be truly 'live' many applications found the need to be able to receive real-time push events.
-Dozens of streaming transports have been developed sidestepping the browser's apparent limitations.
+As the web's remit spread to include more applications which would previously have been native apps, to be truly 'live' many applications found the need to be able to receive soft realtime push events.
+Streaming transports have been developed sidestepping the browser's apparent limitations.

 The earliest and most basic attempt was to poll by making many requests,